Can PTSD Cause Hallucinations?

 What is PTSD?

 PTSD is a mental health condition caused by an intensely fearful situation, such as participating in active combat, being in a car accident, or surviving domestic violence.
-A diagnosis of PTSD requires a specific trigger, usually from a traumatic event, that leads to the development of certain related symptoms.
+A diagnosis of post-traumatic stress disorder requires that a person have experienced a traumatic event that leads to the development of certain related symptoms.

-The core symptoms of PTSD include avoidance, intrusive memories, emotional reactivity or numbness, sleep disturbances, panic attacks, hypervigilance, and dissociation.
+Core PTSD symptoms include avoidance, intrusive memories, emotional reactivity or numbness, sleep disturbances, panic attacks, hypervigilance, and dissociation.
 These symptoms may also lead to chronic low mood states and negative thinking patterns.
-PTSD symptoms can range from mild to severe and can get in the way of the person's ability to lead a normal and fulfilling life.
-These symptoms indicate that the brain's fear response system has become effectively "stuck" in the “on” position, perceiving threats from relatively harmless stimuli and firing false alarms.
+Post-traumatic stress disorder symptoms can range from mild to severe and can affect daily functioning, relationships, and overall well-being.
+These symptoms indicate that the brain's fear response system has become effectively stuck in the “on” position, perceiving threats from relatively harmless stimuli and firing “false alarms.”

-While not everyone will develop PTSD in the aftermath of a trauma, it is a common condition that affects up to 14 million adults in the United States.
-We're still learning exactly what leads to certain people developing the condition and not others.
-It appears to be partially related to genetics and individual vulnerabilities in certain brain structures.
+While not everyone will develop post-traumatic stress disorder in the aftermath of a trauma, it is a relatively common condition.
+Scientists are still learning exactly what leads to certain people developing the condition and not others, but it appears to be partially related to genetics and individual vulnerabilities in certain brain structures.

 Can PTSD cause hallucinations?

-Hallucinations can be the result of trauma, which triggers PTSD to develop.
+Hallucinations can be the result of trauma, which causes post-traumatic stress disorder to develop.
 They can be similar to flashbacks in that you feel as if you are experiencing the trauma all over again.
-Be aware, however, that PTSD is not the only cause of psychotic symptoms; hallucinations can result from drug abuse, a head injury, or even monocular disease, among other reasons.
+However, PTSD is not the only cause of psychotic symptoms; hallucinations can also result from drug misuse, a head injury, or even monocular disease, among other reasons.
 While it’s rare to have hallucinations as a result of PTSD, it is possible.
 If you are experiencing hallucinations, it can be important to speak with a medical professional about their origin and treatment.

 How do you know if you're hallucinating?

-Seeing images that aren't there (visual hallucinations), hearing sounds (auditory hallucinations), feeling sensations in your body (tactile hallucinations), and even some smells can be hallucinations.
+Seeing images (visual hallucinations), hearing sounds (auditory hallucinations), feeling sensations in your body (tactile hallucinations), and even some smells that aren’t actually there can be hallucinations.

 A hallucination feels incredibly real to the person having it, even though there are no external stimuli to cause it.
-Many risk factors can cause hallucinations, such as:
+Many conditions and risk factors can cause hallucinations, such as:

 • Anxiety disorders